cyanogen-update-tracker/cyanogen-update-tracker-api/README.md

 ###Deploying the API
 - On your server, create a folder called `api` and place all the various folders (v2, v2.1, v3, v3.1) in there.
 - Note: The v1 and the v1.1 folders are deprecated and no longer supported due to internal database changes and enforced HTTPS encryption.
+- If you want a test version as well, do the same as above but this time make a folder `test` and place the `api` folder in there.
+You can create a separate test database.
 - Your server will have the following lay-out:
-    - /api/ -> this project.
+    - /api/ -> API folder.
-    - /test/api/ -> the [test API project] (https://github.com/arjanvlek/android-cyanogen-update-tracker-test-api).
+    - /test/api/ -> Test API folder, if you require it.

 ###Testing the API
 - You should be able to navigate to `<your_domain_name>/api/v3.1/devices` and see a list of all the devices.